bernardo-cs/dataset_mapper/readme.md

 ![IST Logo](http://tecnico.ulisboa.pt/img/tecnico.png)

-Simple modules that map twitter dataset stored in CSV to easy to use arrays and gives you a small resume.
+Simple modules that map twitter dataset stored in CSV to easy to use arrays.
+A small resume of the dataset is also computed.

 ## How to use